 There are many choices for accommodations in the city.
 You can choose to get a bed in Airbnb that can cost you 10USD per night or opt for a hotel that could be as low as 60 USD to 300 USD per night.
 Click HERE to see the best deals and prices available.

-They are best known for their Banana Cream Pie, however, what I found most delicious was their dark chocolate fudge brownie.
-I also recommend their cupcakes, our very own Sonja from Cupcakes by Sonja used to work in Magnolia bakery and then eventually opened her own cupcake shop in Serendra in Bonifacio Global City.
+They are best known for their Banana Cream Pie.
+However, what I found most delicious was their dark chocolate fudge brownie.

-Now I know we have a branch of Halal Guys in Manila but I really wanted to know what was the difference from the original cart in NYC.
-Once I got into 53rd street, I could already smell the strong fragrant odor of the Halal Guys food cart, this scent will really draw you in, I could also see the very long line and the number of customers eating by the sidewalk.
+Once I got into 53rd street, I could already smell the strong fragrant of the Halal Guys food cart.
+The scent will draw you in.
 Try their Gyro over rice, it’s around 8 USD, the flavors are stronger and more pronounced than the one in Manila.
 And their sauce is unlimited, you can help yourself to how much you want.
 This is worth lining up over, it’s filling, tasty, and affordable.
-Unfortunately, the Manila branch does not live up to expectations.

 Address: W 53rd St. and 6th Ave, NY

-The Plaza Hotel, one of the most celebrated hotels in America, is one place you should not miss.
-Originally built in 1907, this hotel has housed countless world leaders, Kings, and Hollywood stars.
+The Plaza Hotel, one of the most celebrated hotels in America, is one place you shouldn’t miss.
+It was originally built in 1907 and housed countless world leaders, Kings, and Hollywood stars.
 Their food hall on the lower floor features different kinds of fine food, from various cuisines from all over the world.

 When you visit the Plaza Hotel Food Hall, make sure to try the Lobster Roll from Luke’s.
 You can taste the fresh lobster and the richness of the butter combined in perfect symphony.
 I had to stop myself from getting a second roll.
 Definitely one of my favorite things I’ve had in New York.

-For dessert, head over to Lady M and try their handcrafted cakes and pastries.
-I tried their signature mille crepe cakes, similar to Paper moon crepe cakes here in Manila.
+For dessert, head over to Lady M’s and try their handcrafted cakes and pastries.
+I tried the signature Mille crepe cake.

 Address: The Plaza Hotel, 5th Avenue and Central Park, NY